-The year-over-year LTD rate is the lowest it has been since 2015, despite the pandemic, currently tracking at 2.04.
+The year-over-year LTD rate continues to be the lowest it has been since 2015, despite the pandemic, currently tracking at 1.92.
 The 2022 year-to-date LTD Claims Rate continues to meet the target of 2.25.
 This is in part due to the growth of the organization over this timeframe, but is also largely due to the continuing success that the Absence and Disability Management (ADM) team is having with returning employees to productive work prior to an LTD claim becoming necessary.
-The 4th quarter in 2021 shows an uptick in the LTD Claims rate.
-This is part is due to a higher number of LTD claim submissions in January due to catchup from December, normally a shorter month due to holidays/vacations.
-Additionally, this increase in rate highlights the impact of the mandatory vaccination policy that caused an increase in new Disability Management Cases related to anxiety regarding vaccination, particularly for those employees with underlying health conditions.

-The changes implemented in ADM in early 2019 continue to demonstrate a 20% improvement in the percentage of cases that return to work prior to LTD (2019 baseline = 54%; 2021 = 75.6%), positively impacting the new LTD claims rate.
-The top four causes of new LTD claims remain consistent: 1) Mental Health; 2) Chronic MSI/Connective Tissue (i.e. Rheumatoid arthritis, etc.) 3) Accident/Injury (i.e. MVA); 4) Cancer.
+The changes implemented in ADM in early 2019 continue to demonstrate a close to 20% improvement in the percentage of cases that return to work prior to LTD (2019 baseline = 54%; 2022 = 72.1%), positively impacting the new LTD claims rate.
+The top four causes of new LTD claims remain consistent: 1) Mental Health; 2) Chronic MSI/Connective Tissue - i.e. Rheumatoid arthritis, etc. 3) Accident/Injury -i.e. MVA; 4) Cancer.